Is there currently a class-action Paxil lawsuit?

 What is a contingency fee?

-When a lawyer works on a “contingency fee” basis, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
+When a lawyer works on a contingency fee basis, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
 If there are no rewards from your Paxil case, you don’t pay the lawyer.

-We get paid if, and only if, you do.
+At McIntyre Law, we get paid if, and only if, you do.

 The Statute of Limitations for Paxil Lawsuits